-We are conducting the following research works: Studies of advanced nuclear reactor and accelerator physics for accelerator-driven neutron source.
-Investigations of neutron behavior in nuclear fuels and other materials, nuclear reactions, and nuclear transmutation, Development of diagnostic technique for structural integrity of nuclear facilities, and their safety.
+We are conducting the following research works: Studies on advanced utilization of nuclear reactors and accelerator physics for accelerator neutron sources.
+Investigations of neutron behavior in nuclear fuels and other materials, nuclear reactions and nuclear transmutation, Research and development of diagnostic techniques and safety assessment of nuclear facilities.